by Mario Fazio, Esq.

 a.
 The fund acquires some or any portion of the stock in the corporation, or interest in the LLC or partnership directly from the issuing corporation, LLC or partnership, as the case may be, in exchange for a cash investment by the fund.
 There is no minimum percentage ownership requirement.

 b.
-The OZ subsidiary conducts (or intends to conduct) a trade or business in which substantially all of the tangible property owned or leased by the OZ subsidiary is OZ business property (e., tangible personal property used in the subsidiary’s business that is purchased by the subsidiary on or after January 1, 2018, is new property (or used property, but “substantially improved” by the subsidiary within the 30-month period following acquisition), and used by the subsidiary in the OZ during substantially all of the subsidiary’s ownership period).
+The OZ subsidiary conducts (or intends to conduct) a trade or business in which substantially all of the tangible property owned or leased by the OZ subsidiary is OZ business property (e.g., tangible real or personal property used in the subsidiary’s business that is purchased by the subsidiary on or after January 1, 2018, is new property (or used property, but “substantially improved” by the subsidiary within the 30-month period following acquisition), and used by the subsidiary in the OZ during substantially all of the subsidiary’s ownership period).

 c.
 At least 50% of the total gross income of the subsidiary is derived from the active conduct of such business.